Kristina01111000/Drws_site/README.md

 - Figure how to add him to google analytics5
 - See if i can stop myself from counting in google analytics
 - See if i can set up analytics for syracuse natural healing and 4 element institute if he can be the owner of it if i can;t make him the owner the talk him through setting it up next week
-- THINK ABOUT: moving the text for the dropdown menu into the dropdown pages
 - THINK ABOUT moving the part above practical benefits into the first lesson
-- THINK ABOUT fixing promo page into more about 30 day challenge
 - 30 day challenge what makes it interesting is how we include the four elements into it
 - Work on 30 day challenge page, figure out how to put the 4 elements into it
 - Stick with challenge, remove corners page?
 Focus
 - Make the learning program part of the challenge?
 Can be taken all in one day
-- Link 30 day challenge instead of four element scorecard
 - THINK ABOUT 4 corners page, is it necessary ? maybe remove pictures, put the topics in the monthly topics section?

 - double check videso in lessons